justtakingsomenotes/mynotes/linuxbible.md

 `&>` directs both standard output and standard error to the file
 `>>` directs the output of a command to a file, adding the output to the
 end of the existing file (appending to a new line)
-# continue formatting here
-'<<` aka here text or here command.
-Enables you to type text that can be used as standard input for a command.
-The text to be used as standard input has to be between a free-to-choose word.
-Example #1: mail root aname bname cusername <<thetext Hi this will be the standard input to be passed to the mail command which will send it to the three specified users thetext
+'<<` aka "here text" or "here command".
+Enables you to type text that can be
+used as standard input for a command.
+The text to be used as standard input
+has to be between a free-to-choose word.
+Example #1:
+`mail root aname bname cusername <<TheStdInForTheMailCommand so root sends
+the StdIn to the three users

-Using brace expansion characters
+### Using brace expansion characters
 Be careful with this!
-touch memo{1,2,3} will create three files: memo1, memo2, memo3
+`touch memo{1,2,3}` will create three files: memo1, memo2, memo3
-rm -f memo{1,2,3} will remove them; the -f option ignores non-existent files and doesn’t prompt This doesn’t work as expected: touch memo{1,test,3}
+`rm -f memo{1,2,3}` will remove the three files just created; the -f option
+ignores non-existent files and doesn’t prompt
-Also:
-touch {John,Bill,Sally}-{Breakfast,Lunch} will create all combinations with a dash – in between One more thing: touch {a..f}{1..5} does what you expect rm -i * asks you before removing every file, y for yes n for no rm -R deletes subfolders careful with this
+`touch {John,Bill,Sally}-{Breakfast,Lunch}` will create all combinations with
+a dash – in between
+`touch {a..f}{1..5}` does what you would expect based on what's above
+`rm -i *` asks you before removing every file, y for yes n for no
+`rm -R` deletes subfolders, be CAREFUL with this
-Listing files and directories
+### Listing files and directories
-ln creates a hard link by default, option -s creates a soft link Example on p.
-106: ln [options] [where to point to] [name of the pointer] lrwxrwxrwx.
-1 Fedorauser Fedorauser    5 Dec 23 22:11 pointer_to_apple -> apple -rwxr-xr-x.
-1 Fedorauser Fedorauser    0 Dec 23 22:06 scriptx.sh drwxrwxr-x.
-2 Fedorauser Fedorauser 4096 Dec 23 22:06 Stuff -rw-rw-r--.
-1 Fedorauser Fedorauser    0 Dec  8 21:34 watermelon
-number of characters in bytes
+`ln` creates a hard link by default, option `-s` creates a soft link
+Example on p.
+106: `ln [options] [where to point to] [name of the pointer]` Example result of the above:
+`lrwxrwxrwx.
+1 Fedorauser Fedorauser    5 Dec 23 22:11 pointer_to_apple -> apple`
+`-rwxr-xr-x.
+1 Fedorauser Fedorauser    0 Dec 23 22:06 scriptx.sh`
+`drwxrwxr-x.
+2 Fedorauser Fedorauser 4096 Dec 23 22:06 Stuff`
+`-rw-rw-r--.
+1 Fedorauser Fedorauser    0 Dec  8 21:34 watermelon`
+What you see after the 2nd "Fedorauser" (group name) is the number of
-^ the d indicates a directory, lower case L indicates a symbolic link, a hyphen a regular file, the x at the end indicates that it is executable
+characters in bytes.
+Permission part: the `d` indicates a directory, lower
+case L `l` indicates a symbolic link, a hyphen `-` a regular file, the `x` at
+the end indicates that it is executable.

-When running ls -l there is total XXX in the first line which is the space consumed by the displayed files in kilobytes if there is an “s” somewhere in the permission column it means that it can be run by any user.
+When running `ls -l` there is total `[some number]` in the first line which
+is the space consumed by the displayed files in kilobytes.
+If there is an `s` somewhere in the permission column it means that it can be
+run by any user.
 However, ownership does not change.
-This is called a UID/GID (user/group ID) program.
+This is called a UID/GID
+(user/group ID) program.

-If there is a “t” at the end of the permission column it means that there is a “sticky bit” which allows other users or groups to create files but prevents to delete others’ files.
-A capital T (sticky bit) and S (GID) means that the permission was set without execute permission.
+If there is a `t` at the end of the permission column it means that there is
+a "sticky bit" which allows other users or groups to create files but prevents
+the removal of others’ files.
+A capital `T` (sticky bit) and `S` (GID) means
+that the permission was set without execute permission.

-A plus sign + means that an extended attribute such as SELinux or Access Control Lists (ACLs) have been set Show your own home directory using the tilde ~: echo ~ Show other users’ home using echo ~otheruser
+A plus sign `+` means that an extended attribute such as SELinux or Access
+Control Lists (ACLs) have been set.

+Show your own home directory using the tilde `~`: `echo ~`
+Show other users’ home using `echo ~[otheruser]`
-This also works with root: echo ~root
+This also works with root: `echo ~root`
-This also works when navigating: cd ~someuser/test cd takes you to $OLDPWD
+This also works when navigating: `cd ~someuser/test`
+`cd` takes you to `$OLDPWD`
-A single dot . is the $PWD
+A single dot `.` is the `$PWD`
-Two dots .. are the directory above $PWD ls -t displays the items in the order in which they were last modified ls -F adds markers to the files to be displayed (easier to read) ls –hide=PATTERN hides entries according to the pattern, e.g. ls -hide=g* will hide any file beginning with the letter g (this is case sensitive) ls -ld some_dir_or_file one_more_file is useless without the -l option.
-But -ld shows information only for the specified directory/file ls -R additionally show subdirectories (careful!) ls -S list files by size
+Two dots `..` are the directory above `$PWD`
+`ls -t` displays the items in the order in which they were last modified
+`ls -F` adds markers to the files to be displayed (easier to read)
+`ls –hide=PATTERN` hides entries according to the pattern, e.g. `ls -hide=g*`
+will hide any file beginning with the letter "g" (this trick is case sensitive)
+`ls -ld some_dir_or_file one_more_file` is useless without the `-l` option.
+But `-ld` shows information only for the specified directory/file
+`ls -R` additionally shows subdirectories (careful, especially on root level!)
+`ls -S` list files by size

-Listing file permissions and ownership
+### Understanding file permissions and ownership

-There are 9 permission bytes, use ls -l to see them and ignore the first character (e.g. d=directory, see designators above): drwxr-xr-x.
+There are 9 permission bytes, use `ls -l` to see them and ignore the first
+character (e.g. d=directory, see designators above): `drwxr-xr-x`
 List of designators:
-d = directory
+`d` = directory
-- = file
+`-` = file
-l = symbolic link
+`l` = symbolic link
-b = block device: are addressable in device-specified chunks called blocks and generally support seeking, the random access of data.
-They are often abbreviated as blkdev.
-Block devices are accessed via a special file called a block device node and generally mounted as a filesystem.
-Eg:Hard-disk. c = character device: are generally not addressable, providing access to data only as a stream, generally of characters i.e bytes.
-They are often abbreviated as cdev.
-They are accessed through a special node in filesystem called as character device node.
-Eg: Keyboard s = socket p = named pipe drwxr-xr-x owner’s permission group assigned to the file all others r = read bit; w = write; x = execute; - = nothing is assigned Permission
-Applies for files
-Applies for directories
-Read = 4 = r
-View what’s in the file
-View files and subdirectories
-Write = 2 = w
-Change file’s content, rename it, delete it
-Add files and subdirs and remove them
-Execute = 1 =x
-Run the file as a program
-Change to the directory as the $PWD, search it or execute programs from the dir.
-Access file metadata of files within the dir no permission = 0 = -
+`b` = block device: are addressable in device-specified chunks called blocks
+and generally support seeking, the random access of data.
+They are often
+abbreviated as `blkdev`.
+Block devices are accessed via a special file called
+a block device node and generally mounted as a filesystem.
+Example: Hard-disk.
+`c` = character device: are generally not addressable, providing access to
+data only as a stream, generally characters i.e. bytes.
+They are often
+abbreviated as `cdev`.
+They are accessed through a special node in
+filesystem called as character device node.
+Example: Keyboard
+`s` = socket, a special file used for bi-directional inter-process communication
+`p` = named pipe, unidirectional communication

+Example: `drwxr-xr-x`
+the first character is the designator (see above), followed by three sets of
+permissions where the 1st three characters are the owner's permissions, the
+2nd three are the group's permissions and the 3rd three are the permissions
+of all others not belonging to neither owner or group.
+Also: `r` = read bit,
+`w` = write, `x` = execute and `-` = nothing is assigned

+The permissions allow what you would expect, but there is an exception:
+Access to metadata of the files requires `x` permission because of inodes need
+to be read.

+Setting permissions with `chmod [three numbers, each representing one of the three sets of permissions mentioned above OR letters]`  where:
+`r` = `4`
+`w` = 2,
+`x` = `1`
+`-` = `0`

+Add those numbers to compose permissions, examples below.

-Changing permissions with chmod (numbers; always change all bits) drwxr-xr-x
+### Changing permissions with chmod (numbers; always change all three bits)

+Example permissions of a directory: `drwxr-xr-x`, remember that `d` is a
+designator, `rwx` would be the owner's permission, `r-x` would be the
+group's permission and the second `r-x` would be the permission of all others.

 If you own a file you can change the permissions.
-Add the numbers (see table above) to define the permission for each type of user/group drwxr-xr-x owner’s permission group assigned to the file all others Example for full permission for all types of user/group 777 (7 = 4 + 2 + 1 for all) in terminal: chmod 777 file/directory recursive use for directories (similar to ls -R): chmod -R 755 $HOME/myapps ^ -R applies to the directory itself and all subdirectories Changing permissions with chmod (letters; more precise, see below) see table above for the letters
+Add the numbers (see above)
+to define the permission for each type of user/group.

+Example for full permission for all types of user/group (7 = 4 + 2 + 1 for all):
+`chmod 777 [some file or directory]`
+You can use `chmod` recursively to set the permissions for deeper levels of
+the folder structure (similar to ls -R): `chmod -R 755 $HOME/myapps` The above would apply `755` permissions to the directory itself AND all
+subdirectories.

+### Changing permissions with chmod (letters; more precise, see below)

+See above for the letters.
+# Continue formatting notes here, p.
+111
 + and - to add/remove permission respectively
 change permissions for the user = u, group = g, others = o, or all = a syntax is who/add or remove/what